Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Results

 A prominent outflow is identified in both CO(2-1) and \htwo{}(0-0~S(9)), which appears to be driven by a source near the center of the main parsec-scale clump in S284-FIR1.
 This is further illustrated in \autoref{fig:overview}a, where we present a {\it JWST} color composite image combining the F162M, F200W, F356W and F470N bands, represented in red, green, blue and cyan colors, respectively.
 The F470N (\htwo{} 4.7$\mu$m line) emission highlights a protostellar outflow matching the basic orientation traced by the primary CO(2-1) outflow.
 The outflow extends about 2\arcmin{} ($\sim$2.6~pc) on the sky and contains numerous knots, arcs, and more diffuse emission features.
 This is among the longest outflow structures associated with a massive protostar ever observed via molecular hydrogen \citep[e.g.,][]{Bally16}.
 The large spatial extent and symmetric appearance of the jet suggest that the protostar has maintained a steady orientation throughout the majority of its formation history.
 The global geometry of the outflow, defined by the directions from the driving source to the termination bow shocks, is highlighted in \autoref{fig:overview}b and discussed in more detail below.

 The driving source (S284p1) can be identified from the 1.3~mm continuum map as well as the {\it JWST} images. \autoref{fig:overview}c shows a zoom-in view of the ALMA 1.3~mm continuum emission near the center of S284-FIR1.
 This image reveals seven dense cores within the clump, among which c1 has the highest millimeter flux densities and an estimated gas mass of 68.2~\msun{} assuming a temperature of 20~K. A close inspection of the image shows that c1 is fragmented into two peaks separated by $\sim$5000~au.
 These are not identified by {\it astrodendro} as two separate cores since they do not reach the minimum delta value (1$\sigma$) threshold.
-However, since the protostar appears to be located at the position of the eastern peak (c1a), we manually divide c1 with the dividing line drawn along the emission minimum ridge. c1a is estimated to have a gas mass of 20.7~\msun, while c1b has a mass of 47.5~\msun.
+However, {since the protostar (S284p1, identified from JWST F356W image, as will be discussed below) appears to be located at the position of the eastern peak (c1a)}, we manually divide c1 with the dividing line drawn along the emission minimum ridge. c1a is estimated to have a gas mass of 20.7~\msun, while c1b has a mass of 47.5~\msun.
 Based on the morphology of the \htwo{} 4.7~$\mu$m and CO(2-1) integrated intensity maps (\autoref{fig:outflow_inner}), we identify c1a as the host for the driving source for the large-scale bipolar outflow.
-We also note that c1b hosts another protostar that drives another collimated outflow also seen in CO and \htwo{} that is approximately orthogonal to the main outflow from c1a.
-The smaller spatial extent of C1b's outflow suggests that it is still in a very early evolutionary stage.
-Given its large mass reservoir, c1b may potentially form another high-mass star in future.
+We also note that c1b hosts another protostar that drives another collimated outflow also seen in CO and \htwo{} that is approximately orthogonal to the main outflow from c1a. {This outflow exhibits a single-lobed and collimated appearance, extending to the NW direction from c1b.
+Given the overlapping blue- and redshifted high velocity CO emission (\autoref{fig:outflow_inner}), we expect this outflow to be oriented close to the plane of sky.
+Therefore, its small extent likely indicates the protostar hosted by c1b is still in an early evolutionary stage.}